gilmourspace/goats-python-demo/README.md

 # Creating a goats script utilising a python library.
 GOATS is able to pull git repos to generate test-script.
 Currently this is only supported with swift packages.
 This will guide you through how to create a swift package with a python library that is ready to be run.

+This functionality uses a library called [PythonKit](https://github.com/pvieito/PythonKit) Whih allows swift to use python libraries.
+This means that any python library can be used in a GOATS script.
+See the PythonKit documentation for more information.

 ## Dependencies
 In order to create the swift package you will need to have swift installed.
 There are a few ways to install swift:
 - [swift.org](https://swift.org/download/)